Sammy at Welcome Center

 For more information, visit our Satisfactory Academic Progress (SAP) page.

-Students who do not meet "Minimum Standard Requirements" at the end of their Financial Aid Warning semester will be Disqualified for the next term.
+Students who have not met "Minimum Standard Requirements" will be placed on Financial Aid Warning.
+Students in Warning status can still receive aid, but must meet SAP requirements by the end of their Warning semester, or they will be Disqualified for the next term.

 For more information, visit our Satisfactory Academic Progress (SAP) page.